 SAMPLE VOLUNTEER PLACEMENTS IN LOD

-The Abraham Fund
+The Abraham Initiatives

-The Abraham Fund Initiatives is a non-profit organization that aims to promote equality for Arab citizens in Israel.
+The Abraham Initiatives is a non-profit organization that aims to promote equality for Arab citizens of Israel.
 Their projects focus primarily on education for a shared society, leadership development, community-police relations, and minority mainstreaming in the media.
 Yahel volunteers work in social media, marketing, research, resource development, grant writing. and donor relations.

 "Hatachana" - Lod Young Adult Center